dywisor/roverlay/doc/rst/usage.rst

 At its current state, *roverlay* is capable of creating a complete overlay with metadata and Manifest files by reading R packages.
-It's also able to work incrementally, i.e. update an existing *R Overlay*.
+It is also able to work incrementally, i.e. update an existing *R Overlay*.
 Most aspects of overlay creation are configurable with text files.

 *roverlay* is written in python.
-There's no homepage available, only a `git repository`_ that contains the source code.
+A homepage is not available, only a `git repository`_ that contains the source code.

 This document is targeted at